-Dr Murray recently wrote and published a book entitled Jacques Lacan: A Critical Introduction (Pluto, 2015).
-He is currently in negotiation to publish A Media Philosophy Reader in 2017.
+Dr Murray is the author of a book entitled Jacques Lacan: A Critical Introduction (Pluto, 2015).
+He is currently in negotiation to edit a collection of articles on psychoanalysis and social media.
 As well as writing for magazines, reviews and blogs, he has published many peer-reviewed articles.
 A selection of his writings are listed below:

 - David Bowie and the Stream of Warm Impermanence (Postmodern Culture, 2014)

 - Nothing Happening: Andy Warhol and the Negative Dialectic of Subversion (European Journal of American Studies, 2005)

 - Mrs. Dalloway and the Finite Transcendental in Memory - Remembering – Forgetting ed.
 Wojciech Kalaga (Peter Lang, 1999)

 - Lacan and the Law (Angelaki, 1999)